Vikas-Prince/CSI-DevOps/Week2/Task7.md

 - **Web Servers (VMs)**: 2 Linux VMs already deployed in `private-subnet` with Apache Web Server installed
 - **Public IP**: Used the same static public IP created earlier for external access

-> 🔐 **Note**: Application Gateway requires a dedicated subnet — it cannot share a subnet with backend VMs or other resources.
+> **Note**: Application Gateway requires a dedicated subnet — it cannot share a subnet with backend VMs or other resources.
+So i created dedicated subnet only for application gateway

-### ✅ Step 2: Web Server Configuration (Pre-existing Setup)
+### Step 2: Web Server Configuration (Pre-existing Setup)

 On both Linux VMs (in `private-subnet`), Apache was already installed with unique welcome messages on their `index.html` to help confirm load balancing: